Kumari-1Priyanka/Kumari-1Priyanka/README.md

  Hello👋  I’m Priyanka.
-I'm a 3rd Year BCA Student at Maharishi Markandeshwar (Deemed to be University).
+I'm a 1st Year MCA Student at Maharishi Markandeshwar (Deemed to be University).

  My Primary Focus is On Fronted and Backend Developer, and I have a understanding of Javascript , Java and Nodejs.I have worked with different Technologies.

-**
 Some Technical Stuff**

 I Work With